peartreelane/peartreelane.github.io/about.md

 feature_image: feature-about
 ---

 Welcome to Pear Tree Lane, and my foray into the world of blogging!
-I hope to share some of my day to day life with you here and all the things which I love..
+I hope to share some of my day to day life with you here and all the things which I love...

 My name is Emma and I'm married to the lovely Kyle and he accomplished something quite incredible getting a Co.
 Antrim girl like me to move to Co.
 Down!